buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

 But wait.
 Why would `NotificationModule` care about where the user is coming from?
 It just needs some of the user data, and that's it.
+The concept of the user is important, but not where it comes from.
-And what if a `User` object is large, but we need only a few attributes from it?
+And what if a `User` object is large, but we need only a few fields from it?
 Should the new `SmallUser` object be introduced near the `UserModule`?
 Isn't this a circular dependency then?
 `NotificationModule` depends on `UserModule` in code, but `UserModule` depends on `NotificationModule` indirectly